TheIconfactory/Tapestry/Documentation/API.md

 The creator of the content.
 See `Identity` below.

-#### attachments: Array of Attachment
+#### attachments: Array of MediaAttachment and LinkAttachment

-Media attachments for the content.
+Media and link attachments for the content.
 See below.

-_NOTE:_ Media attachments will be automatically created when inline images are used in the HTML of the `content` property unless the `providesAttachments` configuration parameter is set to true.
+_NOTE:_ Media attachments will be automatically created when inline images are used in the HTML of the `body` property unless the `providesAttachments` configuration parameter is set to true.

+_NOTE:_ Link attachments will be automatically created from the first link in the first paragraph of the `body` HTML unless the `providesAttachments` configuration parameter is set to true.

 #### shortcodes: Dictionary